deforestation-dashboard/build_deforestationDash_BE/README.md

 ### GET /forest/:year

-- Returns an array with each element is an object contains a country name and a forest percentage at the year provided.
+- Returns an array with each element is an object containing a country name and a forest percentage in the year provided.

 - Response Example: